getstay/butter/README.md

 		- ${ModuleName}.vb
 			LibreOffice Basic code belongs in these files.
 			Unlike the original script embedded within xml, this script does not have encoded html entities.
-			`.vb` was chosen as the extension because it should have suitable syntax highlighting for LibreOffice Basic code.
+			`.vb` was chosen as the extension because it seems to offer slightly better syntax highlighting for LibreOffice Basic code in editors than `.bas`.
 ```

 ## usage